Police chase, stop stolen Amazon Prime van on I-95

 "He started saying he was God.
 He was a Freemason.
 He’s taking the vehicle," Cintron said.
 "He pulled out his gun and I kind of just backed up."

 Cintron last saw the van headed north on McDuff Avenue.
+Home surveillance video captured the van taking off.
 Police put out an alert on the radio and almost immediately Officer Kristy Monroe saw the vehicle northbound on I-95 exiting onto Airport Road.

 Monroe (pictured, left) followed the van, clocked it at 70 mph on the surface road and saw it running at least one red light.
 She was worried someone was going to get hurt.

 "I wanted to make sure (he) didn’t hurt anyone else (so) I got behind him just to follow and see where he was going," Monroe said.
-"I was behind him and that’s when everything broke loose."
+"I think he realized I was behind him and that’s when everything broke loose."

 The van got back on I-95 headed south.
 Within a mile, Monroe conducted a PIT maneuver with her cruiser, causing the van to flip over on its side.
 The driver was able to crawl out of the van unhurt and was immediately taken into custody.

-When asked for his identified, the man said he was God.
+When asked for his identity, the man said he was God.
 He was later identified as John MacDonell, 32 (pictured, right).

 An Amazon spokesperson sent News4Jax the following statement: